Ravihara2000/Spring-Microservices/README.md

 # Spring-Microservices
-This repo is created for learning microservices with spring cloud.
-I created two services for department and employee
+This repo is created for learning microservices with Spring Cloud.
+I created two separate services for Department and Employee.